vickybwu/Google-Store-Web-Analytics/README.md

 #### I created data visualization in R with some basic plots and a map of user locations using the package maptools.

-#### The analysis was then put into a dashboard-looking report with Actionable Insights (just throwing buzzwords here)
+#### The analysis was then put into a dashboard-looking report with Actionable Insights (just throwing out buzzwords here)

 #### Here is a screenshot of one section of the report, to view full report, click the PDF file "Google Merchandise Store Web Analytics"